-UMKR is a member of the global coalition leading this campaign.
+UMKR participates in the global coalition for this campaign.

 See the campaign website